sameersbn/docker-openfire/README.md

 ## Persistence

-For the cache to preserve its state across container shutdown and startup you should mount a volume at `/data`.
+For the Openfire to preserve its state across container shutdown and startup you should mount a volume at `/data`.

 > *The [Quickstart](#quickstart) command already mounts a volume for persistence.*